openbridge/embedded-api/product_information.md

 > | advertiser_id | `STRING` | Advertiser id associated with the desired reports. |

 ### Google Ads

+Google Ads requires a manager customer ID and client customer ID associated with the remote identity attached to the subsciption.
+A list of available manager customer and client customer IDs can be requested from the Openbridge Service API.

 __Product Attributes__
 > | Key | Value |